cncf/project-template/README.md

 Check out the [How-To Guides](https://contribute.cncf.io/maintainers/templates/#how-to-guides) on our website.

-The guides provide step-by-step instructions to help you:
+The guides provide step-by-step instructions to:

-Adopt the templates for your project
+- Adopt templates
-Understand what each template contains
+- Understand template contents
-Make customizations for your specific needs
+- Customize for your needs
 Review the [How-To Guides](https://contribute.cncf.io/maintainers/templates/#how-to-guides) for assistance with getting started and fully utilizing these project templates.

 [template-repo]: https://github.com/cncf/project-template